smogon/damage-calc/README.md

 **If you make changes to anything in `calc/`, you must run `node build` from the top level to compile the files and copy them into `dist/` again.
-If you make changes to the HTML or JavaScript in `src/`you must run `node build view` before the changes will become visible in your browser** (`node build` also works, but is slower as it also will compile `calc/` as well, which is unnecessary if you did not make any changes to that directory).
+If you make changes to the HTML or JavaScript in `src/`you must run `node build view` before the changes will become visible in your browser** (`node build` also works, but it is slower, as it will compile `calc/` as well, which is unnecessary if you did not make any changes to that directory).

 Before opening up a Pull Request, please ensure `npm test` passes: